-The Students’ Association coordinates and supports a community of almost 400 academic representatives across all Schools of the University, forming the largest group of democratically elected student reps St Andrews has to offer.
+The Students’ Association coordinates and supports a community of almost 400 academic representatives (SaintReps) across all Schools of the University, forming the largest group of democratically elected student reps St Andrews has to offer.

 Academic representatives are essential to enhancing educational experiences in St Andrews and act as key communicators, changemakers, and student leaders!
 Every year and module has at least one Class Representative advocating for student interests and collaborating with staff to act on student feedback.
 School Presidents, Language Convenors, Faculty Presidents, and the Director of Education dedicate their time to supporting the work of Class Reps.

 The Students' Association's network of academic representatives consists of:

 - Our Director of Education (DoEd), who serves as the main point of contact for our whole system of academic representation.